mattjmeier/gene-tooltips/docs/configuration.md

     * `'none'`: Fetches data only when the user hovers directly over a gene.
 * `tippyOptions` (object): An object of options passed directly to the underlying Tippy.js instance.
 This allows for advanced customization of animations, placement, delays, and more.
 See the [Tippy.js documentation](https://atomiks.github.io/tippyjs/v6/all-props/) for all possibilities.

-### Example: Changing the Theme and Placement
+### Example: changing the theme and placement

 Here we'll use the `material` theme and change the placement to the `'right'`.
+You can pass any other Tippy.js options like this, too.

 ```javascript
 GeneTooltip.init({